Ayaka is a Cryo Sword DPS that relies on a Cryo Elemental Infusion to convert all her Normal and Charged Attacks from Physical DMG into Cryo DMG.

 |Blizzard Blade Seki no To||When casting Kamisato Art: Soumetsu, unleash 2 smaller additional Frostflake Seki no To, each dealing 20% of the original storm’s DMG.||C2 makes it easier to hit with Ayaka’s Burst, which already has insane DMG.
 That said, you still want to prioritize hitting the right target with your main Seki no To. |

-It’s not useless like Venti’s C1 that fires off 2 additional arrows with Charged Attacks, but it’s still somewhat gimmicky.
+It’s not useless like Venti’s C1 that fires off 2 additional arrows with Charged Attacks, but it’s much harder to make optimal use of it that it seems.

 |Frostbloom Kamifubuki||Increases the Level of Kamisato Art: Soumetsu by 3. |